United States women's national soccer team pay discrimination claim: 2022

-2022 equal pay agreement

 On February 22, 2022, U.S. Women's National Team players filed an Equal Employment Opportunity Commission complaint over inequality in pay and treatment, the U.S. Soccer Federation agreed to a landmark $24 million agreement which will see tens of millions of dollars in back pay owed to female players.
-The terms of settlement also require equal pay for both male and female soccer player for friendlies, tournaments and even the World Cup.
+The terms of settlement also require equal pay for both male and female soccer player for friendlies, tournaments, and the World Cup.
 This means that the USWNT will receive a share of the prize money from the 2022 FIFA World Cup games.
 They received more from the USMNT games in the group stage of the 2022 World Cup than the total they received for winning the past two FIFA Women's World Cup tournaments.
+Federation president Cindy Parlow Crow adds, "We have a lot of work to do and continuing to rebuild the relationship with the players."

+2023

+In June of 2022, the equal pay lawsuit was settled, though further concerns linger.
+FIFPRO's survey revealed that almost a third of players did not receive payment from their national teams over 18 months, with two-thirds reporting having to take unpaid leave from other jobs to play for their national teams.
+Even though the women's Euro 2022 final between England and Germany showcased remarkable talent, prize money at major tournaments still lags behind the men’s teams.
+A recent CNN Analysis showed that soccer players at the 2023 Women's World Cup earned on average just 25 cents for every dollar earned by men at their World Cup the previous year, though this marks an improvement from less than eight cents per dollar in 2019.
+Despite this, FIFA President Infantino dismissed the notion of equal pay in the Women's World Cup as a mere "slogan that comes up now and then."
+However, in June of 2023, it was announced that, for the first time, approximately $49 million of the record $110 million World Cup prize money would directly benefit individual players, with each player on the winning team receiving at least $270,000.